 - 5. Fire Starting with a Magnifying Lens

 - Bottom Line

 Discovery of FireThe source explains that early humans probably studied the aftermath of wildfires and tasted some of the burned vegetation and animals the fires left.
-Although these primal ancestors noticed the power destruction fire brought from the heavens, they also found that it provided light, warmth, and protection from the dangerous predators that feared it.
+Although these primal ancestors noticed the power destruction fire brought from the heavens, they also found that it provided light, warmth, and protection from the dangerous predators.